Ferrisx4/T2-T3_Ferris-Saga/Saga_Condensed.md

    - This is already done in the `post_migration.sh` script

 2. Add fields for Organism, Analysis, Gene, mRNA, Project
-   - Navigate to the T3 fields page, `admin/structure/bio_data`, and update the fields for Organism, Analysis, Gene, and mRNA
+   - Navigate to the T3 fields page, `admin/structure/bio_data`, and update the fields for Organism, Analysis, Gene, mRNA, Genome Assembly, and Genome Annotatin
      - Scroll to 'Organism', click 'Manage Fields', and click "Check for new fields" on the new page.
      - Return to the previous page, scroll to Analysis, click 'Manage Fields', and click "Check for new fields" on the new page.